Minor in Sustainable Energy

 Energy is now central to one of the preeminent challenges facing humanity: a sustainable human existence on the planet.
 The minor in Sustainable Energy allows students pursuing any undergraduate major at Boston University to complete a coherent suite of courses that exposes them to the interdisciplinary nature of energy studies.
 The curriculum includes the essentials of energy from the business, economics, policy, and engineering perspectives, as taught by faculty experts in those areas.

 The minor consists of seven courses (26 credits), all of which must be completed with a grade of C or higher.
+Students minoring in Sustainable Energy, through coursework, will ordinarily satisfy BU Hub requirements in Historical Consciousness, Scientific Inquiry, and Research & Information Literacy.
 The seven courses comprise four required principal courses, one required practicum, one required related course, and one elective course.

-With the exception of QST FE 101 and CAS EE 395 and 396, all required courses are 4 credit hours.
+With the exception of QST SM 132 and CAS EE 395 and 396, all required courses are 4 credit hours.

 Principal Courses (4)